-- Fibre-rich fruits and vegetables (fibre helps stimulate saliva flow, which can neutralize acids and enzymes which cause tooth decay)
+- Fibre-rich fruits and vegetables (fiber helps stimulate saliva flow, which can neutralize acids and enzymes which cause tooth decay)

-- Dairy products such as milk, cheese and plain yogurt (calcium from these food help keep teeth strong)
+- Dairy products such as milk, cheese and plain yogurt (calcium from this food help keep teeth strong)

 - Black tea and green tea (these teas contain substances which can kill or inhibit bacteria found in plaque)